EfthymiaKakoulidou/unscramble-the-word/TESTING.md

 -   A bug that I got while developing project is that sometimes the word was shuffled back to the original word.
 I did not want that to happen so I added the code to reshuffle the word if it was identical to the original word.
 -   Something that I also tried during developing was to add a timer.
 I tried using threading to run 2 functions simultaneously.
 That caused many issues and I decided not to use it in the end.
+-   After putting my project up for review on the #peer code review I got some feedback.
+    One of the comments was that the player's choices should be more clear so I made the capital letters red to stand out more.
+    Another comment was that the blank answer was not handled as an error but it is taken a wrong answer.
+I fixed that by handling the blank answer as an error.

 ## Unfixed Bugs